 PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY

 Mayan stone carving.
-Close-up of glyphs on a stele (carved standing stone).
-The stele was found at Dos Pilas, a city located in El Peten, Guatemala.
-Dos Pilas was initially founded as a secondary site to the great city of Tikal in 629 AD.
-It grew in power by forming an alliance with Tikal's enemy city Kalakmul and began a protracted war against Tikal, eventually sacking the city.
+Close-up of a stele (carved standing stone), showing the face of the Mayan king Ruler 3, whose real name is unknown (as of 2008).
+He ruled the city of Dos Pilas from 727 to 741 AD.
+Dos Pilas, located in El Peten, Guatemala, was initially founded as a secondary site to the great city of Tikal in 629 AD.
+It grew in power by forming an alliance with Tikal's enemy city Kalakmul and started a war against Tikal, eventually sacking the city.
 Dos Pilas's power then waned after its Kalakmul allies were defeated, which led to it being abandoned in 760 AD.

 Model release not required.
 Property release not required.